Srimathy1106/INDIAN-WOMENS-CRICKET-PERFORMENCE-DASHBOARD/README.md

-# 🏏 Indian Women's Cricket Performance Dashboard
+# 🏏 Women's Cricket Performance Dashboard

 ## 📊 Project Overview

-The **Indian Women's Cricket Performance Dashboard** is an interactive **Power BI dashboard** designed to analyze and visualize the performance of Indian women's cricket players.
+The **Women's Cricket Performance Dashboard** is an interactive **Power BI dashboard** designed to analyze and visualize the performance of women's cricket players.

 The dashboard provides insights into player performance based on **runs, wickets, roles, batting styles, bowling styles, and states**.
 It helps users quickly identify top-performing players and understand overall player distribution.